-This skinny vanilla buttermilk cake is my new absolute favorite cake.
+This low calorie vanilla buttermilk cake is my new absolute favorite cake.

 Even my mom, who can sometimes be a little hard to please when it comes to cakes, gave it a raving review!

 I've been looking for a go-to lighter healthier from scratch vanilla cake recipe for quite some time and now I've finally got it.
 It's the perfect size for us, making a single 8-inch round layer.
 And it's super versatile - like the little basic black dress of desserts.

 It's the first recipe I've tried from one of my recent cookbook acquisitions: Enlightened Cakes: More Than 100 Decadently Light Layer Cakes, Bundt Cakes, Cupcakes, Cheesecakes, and More, All with Less Fat and Fewer Calories by Camilla Saulsbury.